solomonslot/omnichain/readme.md

 - Git
 - A public RPC endpoint for your target network (e.g., Base)
 - A funded wallet (for deployment and on‑chain interactions)
-- Optional: A WebSocket RPC endpoint for the backend oracle

 ## Setup